HellenTamara/care-key/README.md

 ## Demo

-Check out the live demo of Care Key [here](https://www.carekey.beauty/).
+Check out the live demo of Care Key [here*](https://www.carekey.beauty/).

+*Mobile ONLY, please use inspector

 ## Features